 I wanted to change things up a little in her room.
 For a nightstand we used this beautiful Tana Stool.
 Since there is limited space we went with this Gira Floor Lamp in Matte Black to add a layered look.

 To make the corner feel cozy I added the Meron Mirror in Black and a fig tree.
-Now let’s talk storage.
+Now let's talk storage.
 I fell in love with this Fantol Storage Shelf in Oak.
-The style is perfect for the mid century modern look and adds lots of storage to her room.
+The style is perfect for her mid century modern bedroom and adds lots of storage to her room.

 I wanted to add a desk to her room as well.
 I found this fun mid century modern desk and chair at Target.
 Since she was using a stool for her nightstand I put the desk next to her bed to double as her nightstand.

 I decided to DIY a lot of her accessories instead of buying as I knew I could save a lot of money.